 RAF – Royal Air Force (1918-present)

-RE – Royal Engineers
+RE – The Corps of Royal Engineers (1716-present)

 Regiment – A military unit whose role and size varies by country and/or function.
 Often made up of multiple battalions.
 Commanded by a Lieutenant Colonel.

-REME – Royal Electrical and Mechanical Engineers
+REME – The Corps of Royal Electrical and Mechanical Engineers (1942-present)

 RFA – Royal Field Artillery; Royal Fleet Auxiliary

-RGBW – Royal Gloucestershire, Berkshire & Wiltshire Regiment (1994-2007)
+RGBW – Royal Gloucestershire, Berkshire & Wiltshire Regiment, British infantry (1994-2007)

-RGJ – Royal Green Jackets (1966-2007)
+RGJ – Royal Green Jackets, British infantry (1966-2007)

 RHA – Royal Horse Artillery